GuanLab/DDR-Drug-Synergy-Prediction/README.md

                                     chose one from: MACCS, Morgan, FP2, FP3, FP4, RDK
                                     if not specified, default as None

-  --held_out_test       if used, test on the held-out set --evaluate_shap EVALUATE_SHAP [EVALUATE_SHAP ...]
+  --hold_out_test       if used, test on the hold-out set --evaluate_shap EVALUATE_SHAP [EVALUATE_SHAP ...]
                         subset type for subset specific SHAP analysis.
                                     example: